Hugo Yue-Ho Yon

-Hugo Yue-Ho Yon is an American diplomat serving as the U.S. ambassador to the Maldives since September 2023.
+Hugo Yue-Ho Yon is an American diplomat who is currently serving Principal Deputy Assistant Secretary of State for Economic and Business Affairs.
+He previously served as the U.S. ambassador to the Maldives.

 Early life and education

 Yon earned a bachelor's degree from the University of California at Berkeley and a Master of Public Affairs degree from the Princeton School of Public and International Affairs.

 Career

 Yon is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
 He currently serves as a senior advisor in the Office of the Under Secretary of State for Economic Growth, Energy, and the Environment within the U.S. Department of State in Washington, D.C.
 Yon also served as the Acting Principal Deputy Assistant Secretary in the State Department's Bureau of International Organization Affairs, and before this assignment, he served as the Deputy Assistant Secretary for Transportation Affairs within the Bureau of Economic and Business Affairs.
 Yon also served as the Director for International Economics and Finance, and as Director for India and the Subcontinent, both at the White House National Security Council.
 Overseas assignments include serving as the Deputy Minister Counselor for Economic Affairs at the U.S. Embassy in New Delhi, India; Deputy Economic Counselor of the U.S. Embassy in Jakarta, Indonesia; and as Deputy Financial Attaché at the U.S. Embassy in Beijing, China.